Egyptian Arabic: Syntax

 The same sentences in Literary Arabic (with all the question words (wh-words) in the beginning of the sentence) would be:

-Diem argues that in Cairene Arabic also the preposition of wh-words occurs and in Classical Arabic and other Arabic dialects also their postposition and thus the effect of a Coptic substratum might be – if at all – the preference for one of the two possibilities.
+Diem argues that in Cairene Arabic also the preposition of interrogative words occurs and in Classical Arabic and other Arabic dialects also their postposition and thus the effect of a Coptic substratum might be – if any – the preference for one of the two possibilities.

 Lexicon

 Behnstedt estimates the existence of ca. 250 to 300 Coptic loanwords in Egyptian Arabic.

 Orthography and romanization

 Orthography

 There is no fixed orthography for Egyptian Arabic.

 Where it is written in Arabic script the orthography varies between spellings closer to those of Standard Arabic and spellings closer to the phonology of Egyptian Arabic.

 This variability arises from the deficiency of the Arabic script for writing the colloquial Egyptian Arabic, for which it is not designed.
 Part of this is the unavailability of signs for some sounds of Egyptian Arabic that are not part of Standard Arabic.

 Both options are used in parallel, often even in by one author or in one work.

 The two options appears for example for these cases: